MicrosoftDocs/architecture-center/docs/cloud-adoption/digital-estate/rationalize.md

 It's easy to understand rationalization, when visualizing the traditional process of rationalization like a complex decision tree.
 Each asset in the digital estate is fed through a process that results in one of five answers (the 5 Rs).
 For small estates, this process works well.
 For larger estates, it's not very efficient and can lead to significant delays.
 Let's examine the process to see why.
 Then we'll present a more efficient model.

-**Inventory**.
-A thorough inventory of assets, including applications, software, hardware, operating systems, and system performance metrics is required to complete a full rationalization using traditional models.
+**Inventory:** A thorough inventory of assets, including applications, software, hardware, operating systems, and system performance metrics is required to complete a full rationalization using traditional models.

-**Quantitative analysis**.
-In the decision tree, quantitative questions drive the first layer of decisions.
+**Quantitative analysis:** In the decision tree, quantitative questions drive the first layer of decisions.
 Common questions: Is the asset in use today?
 If so, is it optimized and sized properly?
 What dependencies exist between assets?
 These questions are vital to classification of the inventory.

-**Qualitative analysis**.
-The next set of decisions require human intelligence in the form of qualitative analysis.
+**Qualitative analysis:** The next set of decisions require human intelligence in the form of qualitative analysis.
 Often, these questions are unique to the solution and can only be answered by business stakeholders and power users.
 These decisions are where the process is generally delayed, slowing things down considerably.
 This analysis generally consumes 40&ndash;80 FTE hours per application.
 For guidance on building a list of qualitative analysis questions, see [Approaches to digital estate planning](approach.md).

-**Rationalization decision**.
-In the hands of an experienced rationalization team, the qualitative and quantitative data creates clear decisions.
+**Rationalization decision:** In the hands of an experienced rationalization team, the qualitative and quantitative data creates clear decisions.
 Unfortunately, teams with a high degree of rationalization experience are expensive to hire or take months to train.

 ## Rationalization at enterprise scale